-What will Accountability actually look like under the Regulation?
+What will accountability actually look like under the regulation?

-Under the GDPR, there is no change in the definitions of the two key roles of data controller and data processor but how liabilities are negotiated-we expect increased complexity (at least initially)-to change.
+Under the GDPR, there is no change in the definitions of the two key roles of data controller and data processor but how liabilities are negotiated are expected to change -we anticipate increased complexity (at least initially).
 Why?